Kinetics of Deposition in the Diffusion-Controlled Limit

 \section{Adsorption of Diffusing Spheres}

 Diffusing particles can have various shapes.
-The case of diffusing spheres (Fig.~\ref{fig-spheres}) is especially interesting, a suspension of latex spheres is an obvious example.
-The adsorption of diffusing spheres has been modeled in Ref.~\cite{SJT91} in the most relevant case of $d=2$.
-The $t^{-2/3}$ approach to the jammed state was predicted.
-This approach is faster than the $t^{-1/2}$ approach characterizing the RSA of spheres, but slower than the $t^{-1}$ decay law \eqref{2d} describing the deposition of disks in the diffusion-controlled limit.
-In this section we re-derive the $t^{-2/3}$ behavior and show that generally for $d>1$ the jamming exponent is
+Diffusing spheres are especially interesting, a suspension of latex spheres being an obvious example, and the behavior of this system has been studied \cite{SJT91,TV,Gray}.
+In the physically most relevant case of $d=2$, the $t^{-2/3}$ approach to the jammed state has been predicted by Schaaf, Johner and Talbot~\cite{SJT91}.
+This approach is faster than the $t^{-1/2}$ approach characterizing the RSA of spheres, but slower than the $t^{-1}$ decay law \eqref{eq:ct2} describing the deposition of disks in the diffusion-controlled limit.

+In this section we employ an approach described in Sect.~\ref{sec:ADD} and re-derive the $t^{-2/3}$ behavior.
+More generally we show that for $d>1$ the jamming exponent is

-In one dimension, the exponent $\sigma=2$ predicted by \eqref{d>1:ADS} is correct, but there is also an additional logarithmic correction.
-We will argue that the decay law is
+In the case of one-dimensional substrate, the exponent $\sigma=2$ predicted by \eqref{d>1:ADS} is correct, but there is also an additional logarithmic correction as we argue below:

 At first sight, there seems to be no difference between adsorption of planar disks and spheres.
 In the RSA framework these two adsorption processes are {\em identical}.
-Adding diffusion changes the situation (Figs.~\ref{fig-spheres} and \ref{fig-disks_ADS}).
+Adding diffusion changes the situation.
 In the case of spheres we can still focus our attention on the deposition of the point particles, the centers of diffusing spheres, into target zones.
 However to reach the zone, the particle must go through the channel and reach its bottleneck.